 An application must be receipted within 30 days of the date of OPT I-20 issuance.
 Note that ‘receipted’ is not the same as received.
 Just because the online tracking information shows that the package was delivered does not mean it has been receipted.
 It can take up to one additional week for USCIS to record that they have received the application.

 Once the application is approved, USCIS will issue an EAD (Employment Authorization Document) card.
 It will arrive at the CIS.
 For students in Kirksville, they can pick it up at the CIS office.
 CIS staff will make a copy of the card and ask the student to sign and date the copy.
 For students outside of Kirksville, the CIS will mail the card to the student at the expense of the student.

-All employment must stop when the end date on the EAD card is reached, but may remain in the U.S. for the 60-day grace period.
+All employment must stop when the end date on the EAD card is reached.
+However, you may remain in the U.S. for the 60-day grace period following OPT.

 - The student receives the EAD card (Employment is not authorized if OPT has been approved but the EAD card has not yet arrived)